plichten/courseProject/CodeBook.md

 A group of researchers carried out an experiment in which they captured a large set of biophysical measurements as subjects perfromed a series of activities.
-The data were recorded in number of text files.
+Time and freqeuncy variables were calculated along with mean and standard variation on these variables.
+The data were saved in a number of text files.
 The purpose of the run_analysis.R script is to recover from this scattered data a tidy data set with the average values for all of the mean and standard deviation measurements.